albertniyonsenga/alu-shell/basics/README.md

 ## Welcome-6
 We created script a script to change directory to `/tmp` and create new file named `my_first_directory` in that directory.
+## Betty-7&8
+In Question 7 and 8 we created new file `betty` and move it from one directory to another and then delete it in its current directory.

 ---